tschoffelen/tschoffelen/content/a-story-of-a-story-of-recursion.md

 Recursion in storytelling still really grabs me.
 I found another example this morning, in the lyrics of a song by _RUBII_ called [Botb](https://genius.com/Rubii-botb-lyrics) that I really like:

-> I've got some big bossin' b's, and some boys on the block
+> I've got some big bossin' b's, and some boys on the block<br />
-> I call them a couple G's, and they think that I'm hot
+> I call them a couple G's, and they think that I'm hot<br />
-> ...
+> ...<br />
-> There's no debating, the consensus is
+> There's no debating, the consensus is<br />
-> I've got some big bossin' b's, and some boys on the block
+> I've got some big bossin' b's, and some boys on the block<br />
 > ...

 Makes an already great song even better!